 - The first time I made it, I followed the ratio on the package of Bob's Red Mill bulgur (one cup boiling water to one cup bulgur) however, the bulgur did not soften completely.

-Another time, I tried 1 1/2 cups boiling water to 1 cup bulgur but still had water at the bottom of the pan so I had to drain the bulgur thoroughly in a sieve.
+- Another time, I tried 1 ½ cups boiling water to 1 cup bulgur but still had water at the bottom of the pan so I had to drain the bulgur thoroughly in a sieve.

 As always, adjust the amount of heat to YOUR taste and be careful handling fresh jalapenos.
 Wear gloves if need be and don't touch your eyes or anything else important.
-If you don't wear gloves, be sure to wash your hands thoroughly after handling.
+If you don't wear gloves, be sure to wash your hands thoroughly after handling them.

 Happy Salad Season!

 - Southwestern Orzo Pasta Salad with Cilantro – Lime Dressing